mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   of its leading medieval proponent, William Ockham.
 It remained influential, however, among the British empiricists whom many have seen as the heirs of the tradition of Ockham and Hobbes.

+## The Cambridge Platonists

+* A group of half a dozen English philosophers in the mid-17th century occupied a position at odds with both Hobbes and Descartes.
+Five of them, of whom the most important was Ralph Cudworth (1617-88), were graduates of Emmanuel College, Cambridge, and one of them, Henry More (1614-87), was a graduate of Christ's College, Cambridge, of which Cudworth was for thirty years master.
+All of them shared an admiration for Plato, Plotinus, and their followers among the early Church Fathers.
+Hence the group is commonly called the ‘Cambridge Platonists’.
+* Despite their Cambridge affiliation, the members of the group were hostile to the Puritanism that prevailed in that town and university during the Civil War.
+They rejected Calvinist doctrines of predestination, affirmed human freedom, and preached the merits of religious toleration.
+Their toleration, however, did not extend to atheists, and the focus of their hostility was Hobbes, whose materialism they regarded as tantamount to atheism.
+During the reign of Charles I Puritan hostility to the Anglican hierarchy had been followed by the deposition and execution of the king.
+  For the Cambridge Platonists the political slogan ‘No bishop, no king’ had a philosophical counterpart: ‘No spirit, no God’.
+One could not be materialist and a theist at the same time.
+* Cambridge Platonists sided with Descartes against Hobbes in emphasizing the distinction of mind from matter.
+They devoted themselves to proving the immortality of the human soul and the existence of a spiritual God.
+  For More, a human being is ‘a created spirit endowed with sense and reason, and a power of organizing terrestrial matter into human shape.’
+  Like Descartes, Cudworth argues that God's existence can be proved by the presence is us of the idea of God: ‘Were there no God the idea of an absolutely or infinitely perfect Being could never have been made or feigned, neither by politicians, nor by poets, nor philosophers, nor any other.’
+MK: why not?
+Clearly we can conceive of various things that do not exist if they are buildable from notions that we possess.
+* The Cambridge Platonists parted company with Descartes when they came to explain the basis of fundamental ethical principles.
+It was quite wrong, Cudworth complained, to say that moral and other eternal truths depended on the omnipotent will of God and were therefore in principle variable.
+  ‘Virtue and holiness in creatures’, he told the House of Commons in a 1647 sermon, ‘are not therefore Good because God loves them, and will have them be accounted such; but rather, God therefore love them because they are in themselves simply good.’
+* The Platonists' disagreement with Descartes was much sharper when they came to consider his account of the material world.
+They were not opposed to new developments in science—both Cudworth and More were members of the Royal Society—but they denied that the phenomena could be accounted for mechanistically in terms of matter and motion.
+Unlike Descartes, they believed that animals had consciousness and sensitive souls; and even the fall of a heavy body, they believed, needed to be explained by the action an immaterial principle.
+This did not mean that God did everything directly, as it were with his own hands, but rather that he had entrusted the physical world to an intermediary, ‘a plastic nature’ akin to a world-soul, that acted regularly and teleologically.
+Those like Descartes who rejected teleology were mere ‘mechanic theists’ and were little better than the materialist Hobbes.